Gankare/portfolio/Frostfall/README.md

 ## - Sound
 Sounds are one of the most important elements in making a horror game.
 I used sound attenuation to make some of the sounds 3D, meaning the sounds get higher the closer you are to them.

-I made the footstep and scream sounds 3D, I also added 2D ambient background noises and owl howls for an eerie feel.
+I made the footstep and scream sounds 3D, I also added 2D ambient background noises and owl hoots for an eerie feel.

 The sound files used:
 ![Sound files](/Frostfall/Images/Sounds.png)